 - One source of truth – A single-source system allows you to unify all your business data into one integrated system, in real-time.
 It improves communication company-wide and can encompass everything from your back-office operations to POS, telesales, ecommerce, mobile access, contactless deliveries and more, giving you a complete picture of your business.

 - Flexible and customisable – With the advancement of technology, ERP systems can be highly personalised to each employee.
 Screens, menu options, access levels and KPI dashboards can all be easily tailored to their role.
-And the best thing is, your IT team can create these and amend them without having to revert back to your software vendor.
+And the best thing is, your IT team or system administrator can create these and amend them without having to revert back to your software vendor.
 You can equip your staff with the information and controls they need to efficiently and effectively do their job whilst ensuring continuous improvement and compliance.

 - Boost productivity through automation – With ERP software, you can transform tedious, time-consuming tasks into efficient automated workflows at company, role or user level.
 You can save countless man-hours whilst maintaining margins and enforcing business rules.

 - Complete business control – Triggered intelligence such as alerts, highlight, assign, warn etc. at user, group or company level keeps employees focused on what needs immediate action and enforces real-time, data-driven decision-making.

 - Easily extend and scale – Modern ERP solutions are robust, flexible and configurable enabling you to quickly adapt to present needs or grow through additional branches, diversifying, getting online etc.